telerik/kendo-ui-builder/docs/index.md

 Currently, the tool supports the Angular and AngularJS frameworks.
 Based on the Kendo UI framework and through utilizing the contemporary Angular, AngularJS, HTML, CSS, and JavaScript technologies, the Builder significantly saves the efforts and time otherwise needed for web development.

 The Builder also provides extension points for customizing the functional units of the application.
-The style the generated application, you can simply use the predefined Kendo UI themes or import a custom theme created with the [Progress<sup>®</sup> Sass Theme Builder](http://themebuilder.telerik.com/).
+To style the generated application, you can simply use the predefined Kendo UI themes or import a custom theme created with the [Progress<sup>®</sup> Sass Theme Builder](http://themebuilder.telerik.com/).

 For more information on how to use the Builder for creating and updating OpenEdge business applications, refer to the [official Progress<sup>®</sup> Software Documentation](https://www.progress.com/documentation/kendo-ui-builder).